 6. The protection and restoration of biodiversity and ecosystems

-The assessment of eligible activities in OMV Petrom Group was carried out through an interdisciplinary project team, using a bottom-up and a top-down approach.
-A series of internal workshops with management and experts was held in order to give OMV Petrom businesses an introduction into the new EU Taxonomy and disclosure requirements.
-All business segments and corporate entities participated in a series of workshops to ensure a bottom-up identification of eligible activities, assets, processes, and related eligible CAPEX/OPEX/TURNOVER.
-A final eligibility check of all identified activities/ products was performed with an external party.
+The assessment of eligible activities and products at OMV Petrom was carried out by an interdisciplinary project team, using both a bottom-up and a top-down approach.
+A series of internal meetings and workshops with management and experts was held in order to give OMV Petrom businesses an introduction to the new EU Taxonomy and disclosure requirements.
+A further series of workshops was held with all business segments and corporate entities to ensure the bottom-up identification of eligible activities, assets, processes, projects and related eligible CAPEX/OPEX/ turnover.
+OMV Petrom’s identified EU Taxonomy-eligible economic activities are all related to the environmental objective of climate change mitigation.

-Associates accounted for using the equity method and not-consolidated subsidiaries were excluded from the assessment as per the reporting requirements of the EU Taxonomy regulation.
+Subsidiaries that are not fully consolidated, associated companies and joint ventures were excluded from the assessment as per the reporting requirements of the EU Taxonomy Regulation.

-The CAPEX KPI is defined as Taxonomy-eligible CAPEX (numerator) divided by OMV Petrom total CAPEX (denominator).
-The denominator, total CAPEX, consists of additions to intangible assets (including oil and gas properties with unproved reserves), tangible assets and right-of-use assets and is adjusted to exclude any additions related to disposal groups according to IFRS 5 during the reporting period.
-For further details on our accounting policies regarding the relevant assets, see OMV Petrom Consolidated Financial Statements 2021, Note 4.1.d), e), f).
+The denominator for the CAPEX KPI consists of additions to intangible assets (including oil and gas properties with unproved reserves) and tangible assets (including right-of-use assets), excluding capitalized decommissioning costs (OMV Petrom Consolidated Financial Statements 2022, Note 6 and 7).
+For further details on our accounting policies regarding the relevant assets, see OMV Petrom Consolidated Financial Statements 2022, Note 4.3.d), e), f), g).

-The OPEX KPI is defined as Taxonomy-eligible OPEX (numerator) divided by OMV Petrom total OPEX (denominator).
-Total OPEX according to EU Taxonomy consists of research and development (R&D) expenses, maintenance and repair costs, other direct expenditure related to day-to-day servicing of assets and short-term leases.
+Total OPEX consists of research and development (R&D) expenses, maintenance and repair costs, other direct expenditure related to day-to-day servicing of assets and short-term leases.

-Maintenance and repair costs and other direct expenditure related to day-to-day servicing of assets include mainly costs for external services, personnel expenses and material costs related to regular and unplanned maintenance, repair and servicing measures.
-The related cost items can be found in the line items “Production and operating expenses” as well as “Selling, distribution and administrative expenses” of the income statement.
+Maintenance and repair costs and other direct expenditure related to day-to-day servicing of assets mainly include costs for external services, personnel expenses, and material costs related to regular and unplanned maintenance, repairs, and servicing measures.
+The related cost items can be found in the line items “Production and operating expenses” and “Selling, distribution, and administrative expenses” in the income statements.

 Expenses for short-term leases have been determined and included in line with IFRS 16 “Leases”.